SemenTeplov/java-kanban/README.md

 private method checkStatus, checks status for each tasks in the epic.

 ### Manager
-Class manager has one constructor, a map tasks and a counter.
+Class manager has one constructor, two maps of tasks and a counter.

 Added method getNewId, it gets id for tasks and epics; getAll, it returns map with all tasks and epics; removeAll, remove all tasks and reset counter; getById, searches a task or an epic by id, searches even in epics,